 If you do not have an ergonomic chair in your home workspace, create lumbar support in your chair by placing a towel, pillow, or paper towel roll behind your back.

 Additionally, make sure to use a chair with both support and cushioning.
-Once you have the chair, make sure to sit in it with your feet flat on the ground and your knees at ninety degrees to the floor.
+Once you have the chair, sit in it with your feet flat on the ground and your knees at ninety degrees to the floor.

 Make Sure The Position of Your Screen is Not Straining Your Neck